alanmitchell/bmon/docs/source/sensor-alerts.rst

 BMON comes pre-configured with the ``Winter`` and ``Summer`` operating mode choices.
-On the main Admin screen you will find a link to ``Building Modes`` where you can add and delete Building Operating Modes so they are appropriate for your situation.
+On the main Admin screen you will find a link to ``Building Modes`` where you can add and delete Building Operating Modes so they fit your needs.